noahares/raxtax/README.md

 ## Why does this exist if there are so many taxonomic classifiers already, and how does it work?

 We will soon publish a manuscript about this method and what we use it for.

+## Gigantic Databases

+Per default, `raxtax` uses 32-bit indices for indexing reference sequences.
+This makes things a lot faster, but trying to run it with more than $2^32$ (~4 Billion) reference sequences will fail.
+In this case, compile it with `--features huge_db` to use 64-bit indices (on 64-bit systems).
+An error message will be displayed if too many reference sequences are used with the 32-bit indices version.

 ## References
 <a id="1">[1]</a>